 Outreach Director and Webmaster

-Tammy is a high school junior who enjoys dancing, writing, and sleeping in her spare time.
-She currently serves as MSJHS junior class of 2014 president and student representative on the FUSD SURF Student Board, and plays cello for the San Francisco Symphony Youth Orchestra.
+Tammy is a high school senior who enjoys dancing, writing, and sleeping in her spare time.
+She currently serves as MSJHS senior class of 2014 president and student representative on the FUSD SURF Student Board, and plays cello for the San Francisco Symphony Youth Orchestra.
 She enjoys Coldplay and Passion Pit, sushi, and bad puns.

 Director of Graphics

 Amanda is a senior at MSJHS.
 Besides being a graphic designer, she also enjoys swimming and photography.
 She is the layout editor of the Costanoan Yearbook, as well as the co-publicity coordinator for Interact Club and graphic director for MSJTV.
 She loves milk tea with boba, and she'll make a really good grilled cheese sandwich as long as it has bacon or avocado.
 Lastly, she hates writing in third person.

 Happy Day Microfunds' primary focus is in the field of microloans.
 A new yet rapidly growing field, microlending involves providing financial aid that is unavailable to under-resourced business-owners by conventional methods (such as a major bank).
 Our target entrepreneurs, under-resourced high school students, cannot feasibly access loans at regular institutions, which stunts any potential entrepreneurial growth.

 This is where we come into the scene!